chunky-dev/docs/ChunkyDocs/docs/reference/technical/scene_format.md

 ### New Dump Format

-`0x44 0x55 0x4D 0x50 <1 as int> <header> <dump compressed with fpc magic> `
+`0x44 0x55 0x4D 0x50 <1 as int> <header> <dump compressed with fpc magic>`

 #### Header

 `<width int> <height int> <spp int> <render time in millis long>`

----

 ## Octree

-The octree file is GZIP compressed and contains a version integer, block palette, world octree, water octree, grass tinting, foliage tinting, and water tinting data.
-The first 4 bytes are a version number and currently must be between v3 and v6. v3-v4 octrees are currently converted to v5 for loading as data nodes (only used for water and lava) were replaced by new per-variant types.
+The octree file is GZIP-compressed and contains a version integer, block palette, world octree, water octree, grass tinting, foliage tinting, and water tinting data.
+The first 4 bytes are a version number and currently must be between v3 and v6. v3-v4 octrees are currently converted to v5 for loading, as data nodes (only used for water and lava) were replaced by new per-variant types.

-There are a few different Octrees that are available within Chunky being NODE (legacy), PACKED (default), and BIGPACKED all which have different pros and cons.
-Available Octrees can be expanded via [Plugins](../../../plugins/chunky_plugins) such as aTom3333's [Octree plugin](../../../plugins/plugin_list#octree-plugin).
+There are a few different octrees that are available within Chunky.
+These are NODE (legacy), PACKED (default), and BIGPACKED, all which have different pros and cons.
+Available octrees can be expanded via [plugins](../../../plugins/chunky_plugins) such as aTom3333's [Octree plugin](../../../plugins/plugin_list#octree-plugin).

-There are a few different BVH build methods available within Chunky being SAH_MA (default), SAH, and MIDPOINT all which have different pros and cons.
-Available BVHs can be expanded via [Plugins](../../../plugins/chunky_plugins) such as aTom3333's [BVH plugin](../../../plugins/plugin_list#bvh-plugin).
+There are a few different BVH build methods available within Chunky.
+Thses are SAH_MA (default), SAH, and MIDPOINT, all which have different pros and cons.
+Available BVHs can be expanded via [plugins](../../../plugins/chunky_plugins) such as aTom3333's [BVH plugin](../../../plugins/plugin_list#bvh-plugin).

 ### Octree Format

 `<version int> <block palette data> <world octree data> <water octree data> <grass tinting data> <foliage tinting data> <water tinting data if version >= 4>`

-<a href="https://github.com/chunky-dev/chunky/blob/master/chunky/src/java/se/llbit/chunky/resources/OctreeFileFormat.java#L50" target="_blank">The section of code</a>.
+<a href="https://github.com/chunky-dev/chunky/blob/master/chunky/src/java/se/llbit/chunky/resources/OctreeFileFormat.java#L50" target="_blank">The section of code</a>

 #### Block Palette Data